For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Don’t Like

-- Won’t do a good job at absorbing toxic gases.
+- Won’t do a good job of absorbing toxic gasses.

 Summary

-Users who require strong airflow from their HVAC systems may be interested in purchasing this product.
-It’s also appropriate for those of you looking for OEM-quality and dimensions without the OEM price tag.
+A solid choice for users who require strong airflow from their HVAC systems.
+It’s also appropriate for those of you looking for OEM quality and dimensions without the OEM price tag.

 ECOGARD Premium Cabin Air Filter

-The ECOGARD filter is made with electrostatically charged material which enables it to draw and capture large-particle contaminants ranging from thick dust to pollen.
+The ECOGARD filter is made with electrostatically charged material that enables it to draw and capture large-particle contaminants ranging from thick dust to pollen.

 It’s appropriate for users who are exposed to non-gaseous pollutants on a regular basis.
-For those exposed to gaseous ones, though, we wouldn’t really recommend this.
+For those exposed to gaseous ones, though, there are better options.

 It has numerous pleats and is thick and sturdy to the touch.
 Each unit is rated to last for up to 15,000 miles, longer than the average of 12,000 miles.